ajmotylinski/kickstarter-analysis/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
-![Graph of Theater Outcomes vs Launch](../main/resources/Theater_Outcomes_vs_Launch.png)
+The chart below looks at the outcomes of projects in the Theater parent category base on the month that the project launched.
+![Graph of Theater Outcomes vs Launch](../main/resources/Theater_Outcomes_vs_Launch.png) The chart indicates that May has the highest number of successful theater campaigns.
+This number decreases into the fall where October shows a slight increase but then things continue downward through the end of the year.
+This data shows that there is a large appetite for donors during summer months but it is less so in other seasons.
+If a theater project wanted to avoid being lost in the crowd, they may decide to avoid the busy summertimes.
+This may be a strategy, but they would need to research into further reasons why there are less projects in total during the winter months.

 ### Analysis of Outcomes Based on Goals
-![Charge of Outcomes Based on Goal](../main/resources/Outcomes_vs_Goals.png)
+The chart below show the percentage of successful, failed, and canceled project for the Plays subcatagory.
+![Charge of Outcomes Based on Goal](../main/resources/Outcomes_vs_Goals.png) This indicates that projects with a low funding goal have a high success rate of funding but it quickly decreases until bottoming out at the $25K-$29K range.
+These projects in the $25k-$29K range are succesful only 20% of the time.
+Project with funding of under $15K and between $35K and $45K have over a 50% success rate.
+If I were to launch a campaign, I would either want to have a shoe string budget to capture those donors interested in the cheaper productions.
+Otherwise a modest budget of $35k to $45K would also have a high liklihood of funding.
+If the funding goal is over $45K there is a low chance that the project would be successful.

 ### Challenges and Difficulties Encountered
 As I was creating the charts, I ran into a small problem when I noticed that my total count of projects did not match the sum of successful, failed, and canceled project.
 I had to dig into the data and used the filter capability in Excel to filter down to the items that I was trying to count with my COUNTIFS function.
 This is when I noticed that there was an outcome that I hadn't accounted for.
 The unexpected outcome were projects that were live when the data extract was taken.
 After updating the filters my counts matched so I was able to continue with my analysis.